gvalkov/tailon/README.md

 port.
 Basic and digest authentication are under development.

-## What about the other tailon project.
+## What about the other tailon project?

 Tailon-next is a full rewrite of the original [tailon] with the following goals in mind: